-Programming with a Recognized Transmitter (Keyless Access Vehicles Only)
+Programming with Recognized Transmitters (Keyless Access Vehicles Only)

-A new transmitter can be programmed to the vehicle when there is one recognized transmitter.
+A new transmitter can be programmed to the vehicle when there are two recognized transmitters.
 To program, the vehicle must be off and all of the transmitters, both currently recognized and new, must be with you.

-Place the recognized transmitter(s) in the transmitter pocket.
-The transmitter pocket is in the center console storage area.
-2. Insert the vehicle key of the new transmitter into the key lock cylinder on the outside of the driver door and turn the key to the unlock position five times within 10 seconds.
+- 1. Place the two recognized keys in the front cupholder. - 2.
+Remove the key lock cylinder cap on the driver door handle.
+See Door Locks ⇔ 44.
+Insert the vehicle key of the new transmitter into the key lock cylinder on the outside of the driver door and turn the key to the unlock position five times within 10 seconds.

-The Driver Information Center (DIC) displays READY FOR REMOTE #2, 3, 4 or 5.
+The Driver Information Center (DIC) displays READY FOR REMOTE #2, 3, 4 or 5 etc.

-- 3. Place the new transmitter into the transmitter pocket. - 4.
+- 3. Remove the recognized key and place the new transmitter into the front cupholder. - 4.
 Press ENGINE START/STOP.
-When the transmitter is learned, the DIC will show that it is ready to program the next transmitter.

-5. Remove the transmitter from the transmitter pocket and press a.
+When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - 5.
+Remove the transmitter from the front cupholder and press a or a on the transmitter.